Peking, Beijing, at last. My first days in the city. Love on the first sight. Who would have thought that?

 I’m addicted to thee small places.
 I’d eat dumplings three times a day in Beijing.

 I could not go to Beijing and not see the forbidden city.
 So the day after we finished our last interview in Beijing, Jimi (who does magic with moving images and joined me as a videographer in Beijing) and I went to have a look.
 Just like hundreds of Chinese tourists.
 This is a crowded place.

 Lotto form food order

-When we went to eat something (no dumplings this time), we ended up in a restaurant with an Ikea-like catalogue, that had pictures and Chinese writings in them.
+When we went to eat something (no dumplings this time), we ended up in a restaurant with an Ikea-like catalog, that had pictures and Chinese writings in them.
 We received a form and a pencil.
 The Chinese letters on the form were probably made in a different font or style, as we could not make all digits correspond between the book and the form.
-But we managed to puzzle our way trough both of them, and handed in our order.
-All plates except 1 where even exactly what we imagined we had ordered.
+But we managed to puzzle our way through both of them, and handed in our order.
+All plates except 1 were even exactly what we imagined we had ordered.
 Beijing returning some of its love?